 If your sleeping issues are related to sinus problems, Dr. Mandel may recommend a LATERA implant or a balloon sinuplasty.
 Both applications are low-risk, minimally invasive, endoscopic nasal procedures.
 Our board-certified anesthesiologist begins balloon sinuplasty by providing you sedatives through an IV.
 Once anesthetized, Dr. Mandel utilizes an endoscope to view any causes of inflammation in the nasal passage.

 Then, he inserts a small balloon catheter into the nose to open and reshape your nasal passageways.
 This catheter helps to drain any preexisting fluid, and a saline flush purges out any remnants.
 Dr. Mandel removes the balloon catheter, leaving a natural and open sinus cavity behind.
 Most patients can return to their normal daily activities within 24 hours.
 After only 15 minutes, your sinuses are clear, which will significantly improve your sleeping quality.

-Start Sleeping Better Today With South Florida Sinus and Allergy Center
+Start Sleeping Better Today With Florida Sinus & Snoring Specialists

 Are you having problems getting to sleep at night due to sinus issues?
-Before reaching for another bottle of prescription sleep meds, enlist the services of the experienced and professional team at South Florida Sinus and Allergy Center.
+Before reaching for another bottle of prescription sleep meds, enlist the services of the experienced and professional team at Florida Sinus & Snoring Specialists.
 Get long-term relief through the specialized treatment plans provided by Dr. Mandel.